A French Getaway and…. Dreams Coming True

-Explaining about three different dreams coming true for me that were never expected, but over a period of time, the right opportunities just showed up.
+So never give up on any desire or dream of yours!
 I suggest heightening your awareness to the opportunities that show up for you...it could turn into a dream come true!

 *PLEASE READ TO THE VERY END!
-I would like to share part of a conversation I shared with Julia Child from heaven where we connected through my automatic writing practice..
+I would like to share with you part of a conversation with Julia Child from heaven where we connected through my automatic writing practice.
+She and I have developed quite a nice friendship since contacting her in spirit back in 2020.
+I am proud to say that we are still friends, kind of like pen pals and pick up right where we left off each time we connect on paper!

 For the last two decades I’ve been more than a little obsessed with France during WWII.
-I have read countless historical and historical fiction books about France's history from 1939-1945 and find it fascinating when the same event is captured in more than one book.
+I have read countless historical and historical fiction books about France's history from 1939-1945, and find it fascinating when the same event is captured in more than one book.
 A few years ago, I had the deeply moving experience of walking on Omaha Beach in Normandy, one of the landing sites during the D-Day invasion.
 Standing on that very sand—where American troops came ashore 81 years ago—was something I will never forget.
 It was humbling, powerful, and emotional.
 While the loss was great and tragic; I feel such pride for what they did for France, us and the world!
+Paying my respects made me feel connected in a way I never thought possible.

-On this trip, I was actually able to make an unexpected dream come true… sipping champagne at the Paris Ritz with my friends!!
-I couldn’t help but imagine what it was like during the hardships of WWII —yet Coco Chanel and Hemingway found their lifestyles connected so strongly to the Ritz in Paris.
+On this trip, I was actually able to make an unexpected dream come true… sipping champagne at the Ritz in Paris with my friends!!
+I couldn’t help but imagine what it was like during the hardships of WWII —yet Coco Chanel and Hemingway found their lifestyles connected so strongly to the Ritz in Paris at that time.
 Though Coco Chanel had a fascinating life, it was not without controversy.
-So many of the WWII era books I loved reading seem to lead right back to that iconic place.
+So many of the WWII era books I love reading seem to lead right back to that iconic place.
 If only those walls could talk!
-Having just read a book about Coco, I wouldn't have even given it a thought to go myself.
-But we were able to sneak it in with a very busy itinerary.
+Having just read a book about Coco, I wouldn't have even given it a thought to go there myself, but we were able to sneak it in with a very busy itinerary.

-And of course, no Paris adventure is complete without a culinary tour!
+And of course, no Paris adventure is complete without a culinary experience!
 After attending a croissant-making class nearby at La Cuisine Paris, I decided to stop at E. Dehillerin, Julia Child’s favorite kitchen supply shop.
 Their shelves were stacked high with copper pots, cutlery and every kitchen tool imaginable.
 Everything is labeled, categorized and organized with care.
 This iconic store was a full-circle moment on my Julia Child journey.
-I couldn't help but basque in the culinary wisdom that has walked through those doors.
+I couldn't help but basque in the culinary wisdom that has walked through the doors of that shop.

-Yes, I’m such a fan of Julia’s that I have been connecting with Julia through my channeled writing practice since 2020 and have had amazing success.
-In true Julia fashion, she responded with warmth and wit—and even offered messages of encouragement to keep her love of France and French cooking alive.
+Yes, I’m such a fan of Julia’s!
+I have been connecting with Julia through my channeled writing practice since 2020 and have had amazing success.
+In true Julia fashion, she responded to my written request with warmth and wit—and even offered messages of encouragement to keep her love of France and French cooking alive.

 My interest in Julia didn’t stop at cookware.
 Over time, I became more and more intrigued by her life—so much so that I started reading everything I could find and even watching old episodes of The French Chef.

-Over three years ago, I tried something quite personal and special: using my automatic channeling writing technique to try to connect with her spirit.
+About five years ago, I tried something quite personal and special: using my automatic channeling writing technique to try to connect with her spirit.
 To my amazement, Julia came through warmly and graciously—just as you’d expect her to do.
-She’s been like a pen pal from beyond to me, for a while now answering my questions with humor, encouragement, and sharing a deep love for French cuisine.
+She’s been like a pen pal from beyond.
+I ask the questions and she responds with humor, encouragement, and sharing her deep love for French cuisine.
 We have both agreed, we would have been the best of friends if we ever had met in person.

-Here’s a little message from Julia for all of you:
+Here’s a little quote from Julia for all of you:

 "Don’t be afraid of cooking or life.
 Both are meant to be savored with joy, butter, and a sense of curiosity!”

-Thank you for letting me share this journey with you.
+Thank you for reading this and letting me share this journey with you.
 Whether you are a fellow Parisian wanna be, a history buff or just someone who loves a good glass of champagne, I hope this story brought a little sparkle to your day.

 With love and champagne ribbons,